agiledev-students-fall2023/1-project-proposal-hello-world/README.md

 ### Scope
 There are multiple parts of the app but the most important part is the generation of new routes.
 It's quite a bit to implement and might require more than one platforms (or use a cross-platform tool like flutter/dart)

+# Project Proposal 4

+### Project title

+StuTracker

+### What and why?

+This is a centralized app that incorporates multiple tools for teachers, parents, and students to monitor and track academic progress comprehensively.
+In the increasingly digital world of education, having a centralized platform for monitoring student performance and engagement is crucial.
+This system is important because it can improve educational outcomes, enhance communication between teachers, parents, and students, and provide valuable insights into student development.

+### For whom?

+StuTracker is primarly designed for K-12 educational institutions, including public and private schools.
+The primary users include teachers, parents, and students.

+### How?

+StuTracker will offer several features.
+The functionality of StuTracker will be based off of these different features.
+These include:

+Student Profiles: Each student will have a profile with their personal information, attendance history, and academic records.

+Grading System: Teachers can input and update grades for assignments, quizzes, and exams.
+The system will calculate cumulative grades and provide graphical representations of student performance.

+Attendance Tracking: Teachers can take attendance in real-time, and parents can access attendance records for their children.

+Communication Hub: An integrated messaging system for communication between teachers, parents, and students.
+This system will also send automated notifications about important events, grades, and attendance.
+Think of it like Discord or like Microsoft Teams.

+Progress Reports: Generate detailed progress reports that provide insights into a student's academic journey, including strengths, weaknesses, and areas for improvement.

+Goal Setting: Students and teachers can collaboratively set academic and behavioral goals, with progress tracked over time.

+### Scope

+The proposed project is suitable for a group of approximately 4 - 6 programmers to complete in one semester.
+The base of the project goes around the main website, and then adding the separate features.
+If all features are too difficult to fit within a semester, we can cut down the amount of features in the website or modify it (simplify).